< Blog |

 Not to trust links

-Do not click on the links, as they can redirect you to third-party, unsafe sites that are operated by hackers.
+Never click on an unsure link, that might take you to unsafe sites.
 Which can steal your data and misuse it.

 Is It Safe to View a Spam Text?

 Yes, it’s safe to view spam text.
-The main issue starts when you initiate the text with it.
-For instance, you will be asked your financial details over a text and other information.
+The main issue starts when you initiate the text.
+For instance, you will be asked for our financial details over text and other information.
 And you give it all without knowing the consequences.

 In an emergency, if you take quick action, like clicking on the attached link or opening up a file, it can make you lose your data or take you to financial loss.
 To know how text mail scams work and how they can affect you, keep reading.